Retour au Menu Principal, Version française

 • Le Necture

-These little batrachians sometimes hook to our lines but is not good to eat.
+These little batrachians sometimes hook to our lines but are not good to eat.
 So we recommends to put it back in water when it's possible.

 Mudpuppie